 Concours d’Elegance (French: concours d’élégance) is a term of French origin that means a “competition of elegance” and refers to an event where prestigious vehicles are displayed and judged.
 It dates back to 17th-century France, where aristocrats paraded horse-drawn carriages in the parks of Paris during summer weekends and holidays.
 Over time, carriages became horseless and the gatherings became a competition among vehicle owners to be judged on the appearance of their vehicles.
 These events are often held at automobile shows, after racing competitions or, especially in the United States, as a fundraising event for charities.

 The oldest still-extant Concours, the Concorso d’Eleganza Villa d’Este, is held annually at Villa d’Este in Cernobbio, on Lake Como in Italy.
 The first of these was held in September 1929.
 The first Concours in North America was held in 1950 at the Pebble Beach Golf Links in Monterey, California, in conjunction with the first Pebble Beach Road Race.
-The longest continually-running event is the Hillsborough Concours d’Elegance in California, which has been held every year since 1956 (both Villa d’Este and Pebble Beach have skipped years since 1956)."
+The longest continually-running event is the Hillsborough Concours d’Elegance in California, which has been held every year since 1956 (both Villa d’Este and Pebble Beach have skipped years since 1956). (source: Wikipedia)

 What is the NER Concours like?

+Our region of the Porsche Club hosts an annual concours event, usually in the fall and often in Newport, RI.
+It’s basically a big car show but with an extra emphasis on cleanliness and with judging and trophies.
 The biggest thing to keep in mind is that this is a fun event!
 Our concours focuses on cleanliness of a vehicle (as opposed to cleanliness _and_ originality, as it would at Pebble) and presentation.
 Some participants still spend around forty hours cleaning and prepping their cars…but some of us dust it off and roll on up as well.
 It’s up to you to decide how far you want to take it.
 For spectators and visitors, it is an amazing display of beautiful cars.